katrinleinweber/set-on-fire/_chapters_en/packaging.md

 ---
 permalink: "/en/packaging/"
 title: "Distribute Your Software"
+questions:
+-   "How should I package my software for release?"
 objectives:
 -   "Explain how and why to describe software dependencies in machine-readable form."
 -   "Explain why development machines should always be set up using package descriptions."